honne/cdap/cdap-docs/hydrator-manual/source/developing-pipelines.rst

 Creating a Batch Pipeline
 =========================
-With a Hydrator batch pipeline, it requires a ``schedule`` property with a cron entry specifying the frequency of the Batch job run, such as every day or every hour.
+With a Hydrator batch pipeline, a ``schedule`` property is required with a ``cron`` entry specifying the frequency of the batch job run, such as every day or every hour.

-For example, this JSON (when in a file such as ``config.json``) provides a configuration for a Batch pipeline that runs every minute, reading data from a stream *myStream* and writing to a dataset (Table) called *myTable*, without any transformations;
+For example, this JSON (when in a file such as ``config.json``) provides a configuration for a batch pipeline that runs every minute, reading data from a stream *myStream* and writing to a dataset (``Table``) called *myTable*, without any transformations;
 when the run completes, a post-run action send an email indicating that the run has completed:

 .. container:: highlight